Mohitbudheliya/Full-Data-Analysis-Project/README.md

 This project demonstrates advanced Excel data analysis techniques applied to a fictional company, Prime Manufacturing Co.
 The objective was to address key business challenges using data-driven solutions.

 ## Key Features
-1.Financial Modeling:
+1.**Financial Modeling**
-   One-way and two-way data tables for profitability analysis.
+  - One-way and two-way data tables for profitability analysis.
    Break-even point calculation for all products.

 2.Forecasting and Trend Analysis: